 I use this bread for sandwiches.
 I also break it up into smaller chunks to use as crackers.
 You can even crumble them on top of salads and in soups.
 Such an amazing savory flavor!

-- Dehydrate at 110 Fahrenheit until done to your likeness.
-I like it more pliable for bread, and crunchier for crackers
+- Dehydrate at 110 F until done to your likeness.
+I like it more pliable for bread, and crunchier for crackers.

-- Serve like you would with your favorite spreads, or use as the “bread” in sandwiches
+- Serve as you would with your favorite spreads, or use it as the “bread” in sandwiches.